Freedom of Information

 What is the Freedom of Information (FOI) Act?

 The FOI Act provides you with access to information that we hold.
 It does this in two ways:

 - We are obliged to publish certain information about our activities in our publication scheme

 - You are entitled to ask us for all the information we have on any subject you choose

 How do I access information?

 As an open and transparent organisation, we are committed to routinely publishing as much information as possible.
-Please review our publication scheme and disclosure log to see if the information you want has already been published.
+Please review our publication scheme to see if the information you want has already been published.